damoeb/rss-proxy/README.md

 RSS-proxy is a tool that allows you to do create an RSS/ATOM or JSON feed of almost any website, purely by analyzing just the static HTML structure.
 Try the [live demo](https://rssproxy.migor.org/).
-Use the dropdown (see screenshot below) to choose the feed the suits your needs.
+Use the dropdown (see screenshot below of a blog) to choose the feed the suits your needs.

 ![Playground](https://github.com/damoeb/rss-proxy/raw/master/docs/rssproxy-candidates.png "Playground")